When the seventh trumpet sounds (Rev 11:15):

 Once out, one of the four living creatures gives each a golden bowl of God's wrath.
 These plagues are the last of God's plagues, and once

 dispensed with a bowl of God's wrath, the wrath of God is finished (Rev 15:1).

 Three angels flying in midheaven make three pronouncements.

-Jesus Christ, sitting on the cloud wearing a golden crown, wields a sharp sickle
+Jesus Christ, makes His Second Coming, sitting on the cloud wearing a golden crown, wields a sharp sickle

 An angel, who came out of the heavenly temple, wields a sharp sickle (Rev 14:18-19).